Ryder Jackson: Reception

 Johnathon Hughes from the Radio Times branded the character a "delinquent dude" and Quinn's "misbehaving offspring".
 He also named "cocky" Ryder a "bad boy" type character.
 New Idea's Burrell said that Ryder's arrival turned the "iconic" Stewart family upside down.
 She branded him the "long-lost member", "troubled teen" and newcomer who "certainly ruffled a few feathers."
 A What's on TV reporter opined that Ryder and Ty had an "annoying bromance".
 Seth Adamson from TV Soap said that "the relationship between Coco and Ryder has been anything but smooth sailing since they first laid eyes on each other months ago."
 He added that the situation between them was just "too intense" and branded their first date a "debacle".
 He also opined that Ryder arriving in the show was a "eerie case of history repeating itself", making comparisons to Quinn's arrival twenty-two years earlier.

+In November 2021, three critics for The West Australian placed Ryder at number 47 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of the character, they wrote: "Confident, cocky and cheeky, Ryder arrived in Summer Bay as most teens do, with huge chips on both of his shoulders.
+A troubled kid with lots of misguided anger, he was revealed to be Alf's grandson.
+Ryder's most significant storyline revolved around his best mate acting on feelings towards him that led to a kiss.
+It was the first gay storyline in nine years, and while Ryder did not reciprocate Ty's (Darius Williams) feelings, he supported his friend's sexuality."